 Thanks for reminding me of what a great place this is.
 I was proud to see our accomplishments across the years.

-I know I know.
-You’ve got an Awards case that shows off all your trophies.
+Yes, you’ve got an awards case that shows off all your trophies.

-I know I know.
-They could see your achievements in the newspaper or the company newsletter or even featured in an industry magazine.
+People can see your achievements in the newspaper, in the company newsletter, or even featured in an industry magazine.

 But part of successful culture change is this.